mhofer117/ispconfig-ddns-module/README.md

 - Integrated into your ISPConfig 3 DNS menu
 - Allows clients, resellers and admins to create ddns tokens
 - Updates can be performed with simple GET requests using these tokens
+- Updates can be performed using DynDns1 and DynDns2 protocols
 - Tokens can be restricted to individual DNS zones, DNS records and records types (A/AAAA)
 - Allows updating A (IPv4) and AAAA (IPv6) records
 - The update script shares the same authentication rate-limiting / blocking method from base ISPConfig